mariusthenomad/travely/DOCUMENTATION/AUTH_FLOW.md

-# Authentication & Login System - Travely
+# Authentication & Login System - PathFinder

 ## 🔐 Overview
 Implementation of a comprehensive authentication system with multiple login options for optimal user experience.